RoganDawes/P4wnP1_aloa/README.md

 Once more let us add additional goals:
 - it should be assured, that the USB configuration has the keyboard functionality enabled (the current setup doesn't do this and the TriggerAction couldn't start the HIDScript in case the USB keyboard is disabled)
-- the setup shoot applied at boot, without the need to manually load the TriggerAction set.
-It has to survive a reboot of P4wnP1.
+- the created setup should applied at boot of P4wnP1 A.L.O.A., without the need of manually loading of the TriggerAction set.
+The setup has to survive a reboot of P4wnP1.

 To achieve the two additional goals, we have to dive into a new topic and ...

-#### Introduce Master Templates
+#### Introduce Master Templates and Startup Master Template

-Before we look into Master Templates, we do something we haven't done because everything just worked.
-We define a valid USB configurations, matching our task:
+Before we look into Master Templates, we do something we haven't done, yet, because everything just worked as intended so far: We define a valid USB configurations, matching our task!

 - device serial number: 123456789
 - device product name: Auto Writer